AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 - Unknown
 - Unspecified

-This project aims to analyze animal species with dedicated AZA SSPs and their IUCN Red List global extinction risk statuses to determine if SSPs prioritize the world’s most vulnerable species.
+The goal of this project is to analyze animal species with dedicated AZA SSPs and their IUCN Red List global extinction risk statuses to determine if SSPs prioritize the world’s most vulnerable species.

 # Project Requirements